Renault R40: Operational history

-Two new tank battalions, originally intended and trained to be equipped with Hotchkiss tanks to form the half-brigade of the new 4e DCR (fourth armoured division of the Infantry), the 40e Bataillion de Chars de Combat and the 48e BCC, were during the campaign of 1940 from 19 May as an emergency measure partly equipped with the R 40 (30 and 29 respectively) and attached to the 2e DCR.
+Two new tank battalions, originally intended and trained to be equipped with Hotchkiss tanks to form the half-brigade of the new 4e DCR (fourth armoured division of the Infantry), the 40e Bataillion de Chars de Combat and the 48e BCC, were during the campaign of 1940 from 19 May as an emergency measure partly equipped with the R40 (30 and 29 respectively) and attached to the 2e DCR.
 This reflects the large matériel reserve of Renault tanks.
-Some R 40s perhaps replaced losses in the older battalions.
-One of the two tank battalions of the Polish 10th Armoured Cavalry Brigade being formed in France was also partly equipped with first 24 R 40s, which were then on 31 May given to 25 BCC, after which the Polish battalion received another 28 R 40s, the last thirteen on 19 June.
+Some R40s perhaps replaced losses in the older battalions.
+One of the two tank battalions of the Polish 10th Armoured Cavalry Brigade being formed in France was also partly equipped with first 24 R40s, which were then on 31 May given to 25 BCC, after which the Polish battalion received another 28 R40s, the last thirteen on 19 June.

-There are no known surviving R 40 vehicles.
+There are no known surviving R40 vehicles.